|Residential, office and business premises, hotels||40–60 yrs|

 Profit for the year, and capital and reserves

 Solvency capital is calculated as the difference between the assets and debts valued at fair value.
-It comprises capital and reserves, accumulated appropriations, valuation differences and the provision for future bonuses.
+It comprises capital and reserves, accumulated appropriations, valuation differences, the provision for future bonuses, and the equalisation provision.

 The minimum limit of the solvency capital is one third of the solvency limit.
 The solvency limit is determined using a risk-theory-based method taking into account the allocation of investments into different asset classes and their mutual correlations as required in legislation.
 When the limit is calculated, investments are classified according to their actual risk.